 Typically, MySQL relational databases include hardened and flexible security features such as host-based verification and password-encrypted traffic.
-Web developers often prefer MySQL since it's easy to use and it contains productivity features, such as updateable views, stored procedures and triggers (special procedures that run when specific actions occur in the database server).
-MySQL is a popular transactional engines for e-commerce platforms because it's adept at managing things like transactions, customer profiles and product inventory information.
-Designed to be highly compatible with other systems, MySQL also supports deployment in virtualised environments such as cloud platforms.
+Web developers often prefer MySQL since it's easy to use and it contains productivity features, such as updateable views, stored procedures, and triggers (special procedures that run when specific actions occur in the database server).
+MySQL is a popular transactional engines for e-commerce platforms because it's adept at managing things like transactions, customer profiles, and product inventory information.
+Designed to be highly compatible with other systems, MySQL also supports deployment in virtualized environments such as cloud platforms.

 What is a relational database management system?

 Relational database management systems help control data in scalable way.
 Relational databases are designed for managing large amounts of business-critical customer information.
 However, as data in a database grows and takes on more complexity, it becomes increasingly difficult to keep it all organized, accessible, and secure.
 This is when database management systems (DBMS) help by adding a layer of management tools for relational tables.
 Just like varying database structures, different management systems offer different levels of organization, scalability, and application.
 When administrators work with large volumes of structured and un-structured data received in real time, relational database management systems help them analyze and aggregate the data to find predefined relationships.
 Controlling data with an RDBMS creates the highest value to businesses since it makes data that's used across multiple applications or located in multiple locations more manageable.